 - This species frequents small, shallow ponds and lakes with abundant floating, emergent and fringing vegetation, in grass dominated environments, like swampy meadows, flooded fields, shallow freshwater marshes.

 - The global population is estimated at 2,600,000 to 2,800,000 individuals.
 The European population is estimated at 352,000 to 524,000 pairs, which equates to 704,000 to 1,050,000 mature individuals.
 The overall population trend is decreasing, although some populations have unknown trends or are stable

 CITES: Appendix III

 USFWS: Not listed

-- Teals are good swimmers and divers.
+Teals are good swimmers and divers.
 However, they rarely dive for food.
-Rather they dive to hide from a predator.
+Rather they dive to hide from predators.